Spring Garden Revival

 Roselle’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent moss and disease issues
+• Historic Downtown Roselle: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, high thatch from decades of Kentucky bluegrass growth, poor drainage, frequent moss and disease issues.

-- Buttonwood and Waterbury: 1970s-80s developments, moderate tree cover, Kentucky bluegrass dominant, poorly drained clay soils, periodic waterlogging in spring
+• Buttonwood and Waterbury: 1970s-80s developments, moderate tree cover, poorly drained clay soils, mixed bluegrass and perennial ryegrass, moderate thatch, some irrigation.

 Roselle Municipal Ordinances for Landscaping Operations & Equipment Use